-Good brisket is often called the Holy Grail of barbecue.
-This is an apt description, given how rarely you find good smoked brisket in the wild.
-I've tasted barbecued brisket all over the country, and, while you can certainly find some truly transcendent barbecued brisket, the vast majority of the time, it's a dry, bland disappointment.
+Good brisket is often called the Holy Grail of barbecue—an apt description, given how rarely you find good smoked brisket in the wild.
+I've tasted barbecued brisket all over the country, and, while you can certainly find some that's truly transcendent, the vast majority of the time, it's a dry, bland disappointment.
 Sous vide cooking changes all that by allowing even a novice to produce brisket that's as moist and tender as the very best stuff you'll find in Austin or Lockhart.

 Why It Works